ProjectLFyre/Yet/README.md

 ## Language

-Yet is written in ANSI C.
+Yet is written in pure ISO C11.

 ## Git Workflow